tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 ## GNSSs

 Enable the GNSSs of your choise.
-Here, for Europe, I`m using GPS, GLONASS (as long it`s viable) and GALILEO:
+Here, for Europe, I'm using GPS, GLONASS (as long it's viable) and GALILEO:

 ![](./img/u-center/GNSS.JPG)